 "What happens when we extrapolate our perceptual shortcomings to large-scale human interaction?
 Too often, humans get stuck believing their view of the world is an objective reality.
 This, of course, leads to conflict with other humans who disagree, especially those we perceive to be part of an out-group.
-Naive realism leads us to reason that we see the world objectively-and that others do as well.
-When we encounter people who disagree with us on important matters, we tend to think they are uninformed, irrational, or biased."

-of the world?
-Naive realism, explained.
+Naive realism leads us to ccxi For a more detailed look at naïve realism and bias, see Why do we believe we have an objective understanding of the world?
+Naïve realism, explained.
 (2023).
-The Decision Lab. https://thedecisionlab.com/biases/naive-realism.
+The Decision Lab. https://thedecisionlab.com/biases/naïve-realism.
 "If we are unable to see that our perception of the world is clouded by our biases, when someone's perception is different to ours, we believe them to be 'wrong' or 'stupid.'
 Instead of expanding our knowledge by trying to understand the world through a different perspective, we think of ourselves and our point of view, as being superior.
 While we are the people who are ignorant, not well-informed, and biased, we end up thinking that the other person that doesn't share our point of view is all of those things....
 "While we can point out the influences that impact some else's behavior, we find it difficult to see our own biases....
 "Based on [German-American psychologist Kurt] Lewin's work, Swiss developmental psychologist Jean Piaget studied children's perceptions and found that they viewed the world through an egocentric lens.
 He found that children have trouble separating their beliefs from the beliefs of others - and apparently, we don't grow out of that!"